MeuhMeuhConcept/docker-postfix/README.md

 docker-postfix
 ==============

-run postfix with smtp authentication (sasldb) in a docker container.
+Run postfix with smtp authentication (sasldb) in a docker container.
 TLS and OpenDKIM support are optional.

+Based on Alpine

 ## Requirement
 + Docker 1.0